Dyeing and decorating eggs is everyone's favorite Easter tradition. With these tips and techniques, your eggs will turn out great every time.

-Don't miss out: Get Martha's Guide to Easter Eggs--it's the exclusive resource for tutorials, tips and decorating ideas.
+Get Martha's Guide to Easter Eggs—it's the exclusive resource for tutorials, tips and decorating ideas.

-Tip: Try dyeing different types of eggs in order to vary the sizes -- use quail for smaller and goose or ostrich for larger.
-Also consider dyeing brown eggs to alter the range of colors you can produce.
+Think beyond chicken eggs.
+Consider different types of eggs that vary in size, shape, or natural color.
+For instance, quail eggs are ideal for smaller designs while goose and ostrich are larger options.
+Also consider dyeing brown eggs in order to alter the range of colors you can produce.

 To empty a raw egg, begin by using the tip of a sharp utility knife to pierce both ends of the egg; turn the knife in one of the holes to widen it slightly.
 Then, poke a straightened paper clip through the larger hole to pierce and "stir" the yolk.
 Hold the egg, larger hole down, over a bowl, and then blow the contents out with a rubber ear syringe.

-Protect your work area with paper towels or newspaper.
-Mix 1 teaspoon of vinegar and 20 drops of food coloring (use more to intensify color) in 1 cup of hot water in a heatproof bowl, cup, or jar deep enough to let you submerge an egg completely.
+Before you begin, protect your work area with paper towels or newspaper.
+Mix one teaspoon of vinegar and 20 drops of food coloring (use more to intensify color) in one cup of hot water in a heatproof bowl, cup, or jar deep enough to let you submerge an egg completely.
 To create different tints, vary the dipping time.
 Using tongs makes handling the eggs easy.

 Swipe here for next slide

 The kitchen is full of natural dyes that you can use to decorate eggs.
 Grocery staples including red cabbage, onion skins, and coffee can be used to transform eggs into a rainbow of colors.
 Kids will especially love discovering all the different colors they can create using natural dyes—let them experiment using hard-boiled eggs and full bowls of cold dyes.

 7 of 13